flwave/FastCFI/README.md

 L. Feng, J. Huang, J. Hu and A. Reddy, "FastCFI: Real-Time Control Flow Integrity using FPGA without Code Instrumentation," International Conference on Runtime Verification, 2019.

+A demo video can be found at: https://youtu.be/PIzojt2opvE

 Please send your comments to flwave@tamu.edu.
 We would highly appreciate your comments.

 ## CFG Checker Generator